sunil290403/methlab-leverage/README.md

 Overview

 This README provides instructions for the Methlab QA assessment.
-The task involves automating the testcases for leverage feature as mentioned [here] (https://diffusionlabs.notion.site/MethLab-QA-Assessment-585f27ec60ed45e7a84eb62f4abc6c44).
+The task involves automating the testcases for leverage feature.
 The assessment includes UI automation using Selenium and performance testing with Locust.

 Prerequisites
 Ensure you have the following tools and dependencies installed: